qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 nonetheless needs to be supported by the new class declaration.
-Instead of some trailing code outside the closed form of the class declaration, an optional `defer` method is called after the other parts of the class definition have been finished.
+Instead of some trailing code outside the closed form of the class declaration, an optional `defer` method is called after the other parts of the class definition have been processed.
 It allows access to all previously declared `statics`, `members` and dynamic `properties`.

 <div class="note">